-Costa Rica Living Profile - Susan Interviews Accomplished Author of 'The Ticos'
+Costa Rica Living Profile - The Susan Lutz interview with the accomplished author of 'The Ticos'

 Mavis Hiltunen Biesanz is recognized as an accomplished writer and has written books, sociological studies, and publications including three books on the "Ticos".